Hollywood's striking actors join writers on the picket lines | Entertainment

 Hollywood's striking actors join writers on the picket lines

-Both SAG-AFTRA - Hollywood's largest union, representing 160,000 film and television actors - and the Writers Guild of America (WGA) are demanding increases in base pay and residuals, or fees paid from streaming television, plus assurances that their work will not be replaced by artificial intelligence (AI).
-The actors' union announced the strike after failing to reach a deal with studios, including Walt Disney Co and Netflix Inc. The strike began at midnight and officials said actors would join picket lines in New York and Los Angeles from Friday morning.

 Striking Hollywood actors joined film and television writers on picket lines on Friday, the first day of a dual work stoppage that has forced U.S. studios to shutter productions as workers battle over pay in the streaming TV era.

-The twin strikes, the first such joint effort in more than 60 years, will add to the economic damage from the writers' walkout that started on May 2, delivering another blow to the multibillion-dollar industry as it struggles with changes to its business.
+Striking Hollywood actors joined film and television writers on picket lines on Friday, the first day of a dual work stoppage that has forced U.S. studios to shutter productions as workers battle over pay in the streaming TV era.
+The twin strikes, the first such joint effort in more than 60 years, will add to the economic damage from the writers' walkout that started on May 2, increasing the pressures facing the multibillion-dollar industry as it struggles with changes to its business.

 In New York City and Los Angeles, actors marched outside the offices of Warner Bros, Paramount and other major studios, chanting and waving signs.
 "I actually make less money working in film than I did in the year 1990," said Andrea Salloum, an actor who joined scores of people picketing the Netflix offices in Los Angeles.
 "It's really scary with the artificial intelligence."

 Unions nationwide have been taking harder lines in negotiations over better wages and benefits, from railroad employees and airline pilots to Amazon.com and Starbucks workers.
-The largest U.S. autoworkers' union and UPS employees are also in the midst of contract talks that could be lengthy.
-Both SAG-AFTRA - Hollywood's largest union, representing 160,000 film and television actors - and the Writers Guild of America (WGA) are demanding increases in base pay and residuals, or fees paid from streaming television, plus assurances that their work will not be replaced by artificial intelligence (AI).
+The largest U.S. autoworkers' union and UPS employees are also in the midst of contract talks.
+Both SAG-AFTRA, Hollywood's largest union, and the Writers Guild of America (WGA) are demanding increases in base pay and residuals, or fees paid from streaming television, plus assurances that their work will not be replaced by artificial intelligence (AI).

+Although SAG-AFTRA's ranks include the most famous, and wealthiest, Hollywood movies stars, the picket lines on Friday were filled with less familiar faces that make up the majority of the union's 160,000 members.
+Many said it was harder to make a living than even a few years ago.

+Tatum Price said it felt like "something purposeful" to be among the hundreds of film and television actors picketing the neighboring Los Angeles offices of Sony and Amazon.
+Her biggest concerns are the decline of residuals as more productions have ended up on streaming services such as Hulu and Netflix.
+"A lot of people will watch their favorite episodes over and over again but we're not getting the same residuals that you'd get from network television shows and commercials," Price said.

-The actors' union announced the strike after failing to reach a deal with studios, including Walt Disney Co and Netflix Inc. The strike began at midnight and officials said actors would join picket lines in New York and Los Angeles from Friday morning.
-The WGA's work stoppage has rippled through California and beyond, hitting caterers, prop suppliers and others who rely on Hollywood productions for business.
+The actors' union announced the strike after failing to reach a deal with studios, including Walt Disney Co and Netflix Inc. The WGA's work stoppage has rippled through California and beyond, hitting caterers, prop suppliers and others who rely on Hollywood productions.
 The economic damage is expected to spread with actors now on the picket lines.

-Fran Drescher, former star of "The Nanny" TV show and the president of SAG-AFTRA, said the contract offer from the studios was very far apart from the actors' demands, claiming the studios wasted a 12-day extension in talks.
+Fran Drescher, former star of "The Nanny" TV show and the president of SAG-AFTRA, said the contract offer from the studios was very far apart from the actors' demands, adding that the studios wasted a 12-day extension in talks.
 She linked the actors' fight to a broader surge in labor union activity in the United States.
-"We are the victims here," Drescher said at a press conference on Thursday.
-"We are being victimized by a very greedy entity."
+"If we don't take control of this situation from these greedy megalomaniacs, we are all going to be in threat of losing our livelihoods," Drescher said from the picket line outside the Netflix offices.

 RERUNS, DISRUPTIONS The Alliance of Motion Picture and Television Producers (AMPTP), the group that negotiates on behalf of studios, said it had offered significant gains to union members.
 They included the highest percentage increase in minimum pay levels in 35 years and "groundbreaking" protections around the use of actors' images by generative AI, the organization said.